confluence/python-textbok/python_notes/Functions.rst

         return current

 This function uses *iteration* to count up to the desired value of *n*, updating variables to keep track of the calculation.
 All the iteration happens within a single instance of the function.
 Note that we assign new values to both variables at the same time, so that we can use both old values to calculate both new values on the right-hand side.

+Exercise 4
+^^^^^^^^^^

+#.
+Write a recursive function which calculates the factorial of a given number.
+Use exception handling to raise an appropriate exception if the input parameter is not a positive integer, but allow the user to enter floats as long as they are whole numbers.

 Default parameters
 ==================